springone-tour-2021/lab-workshop-3/workshop/content/exercises/B-02-content.md

 ### Configuring RDBMS-in-test for Cats

-There is also the necessary test-scoped dependency in `h2` on the classpath.
+There is also the necessary test-scoped dependency in (embedded database for tests) `h2` on the classpath.
 Lets take a look:

 ```editor:select-matching-text
 file: ~/cat-service/pom.xml